dxw/wpc/README.md

 ### Step 2: Configuration

-Edit `setup/internal.sh` to enable plugins and themes or set the name of the site, or anything else you can do with `wp-cli`. (`setup/external.sh` also exists, if you need to run commands outside of the container).
+Edit `setup/internal.sh` to enable plugins and themes or set the name of the site, or anything else you can do with `wp-cli`.

 WXR files containing WordPress content can be placed in the project's `setup/content/` folder.
 This content will be imported on running the project for the first time.